 Remember, the goal of a landing page is to provide a great experience and help prospects take the next step toward becoming a paying customer.
 You need to create a pathway that leads visitors to the next stage of your sales funnel, free from distractions.

 5).
 “Is My Landing Page Optimized for Mobile Search?”

 Your landing page’s functionality must be mobile friendly.
 With almost 50% of search volumes coming from smartphones, you can’t afford to have a landing page look wrong, words breaking across lines or tiny contact fields that have to be pinched.
 If you fail to cater your page to mobile visitors, then you’re already putting yourself at a severe disadvantage for generating the conversions you want.
 Save yourself from losing valuable customers, and optimize your page with a mobile responsive design.

 Launching an Optimized Landing Page

 If you answered “No” to any of these questions, you probably have to make some changes to your landing pages.
-If you need assistance optimizing a landing page, crafting great headlines, or brainstorming a compelling CTA for your next PPC campaign, Premiere Creative is just a phone call or click away!
+If you need help creating an effective landing page, crafting great headlines, or brainstorming a compelling CTA for your next PPC campaign, Premiere Creative is just a phone call or click away!
 Contact the marketing experts at Premiere Creative and give a call at (973) 346-8100 to help launch new landing page that actually converts.
 We will see to it that you land on your feet and stay ahead of the competition.